-There are four Committee members and a Trustee offering themselves for re-election at the Annual General Meeting (AGM) and the Chairman confirms that, following formal performance evaluations, the individuals remain effective and that they continue to demonstrate commitment and independent judgement to the role.
-She recommends therefore that they should be re-elected.
+On 27 July 2018 Mr Stephen Hindmarsh became Chairman replacing Mrs Janet Barber who took up the role of Vice-Chairman.
+There are a further two Committee members offering themselves for re-election at the Annual General Meeting (AGM) and the Chairman confirms that, following formal performance evaluations, the individuals remain effective and that they continue to demonstrate commitment and independent judgement to the role.
+He recommends therefore that they should be re-elected.